Trepan-Debuggers/zshdb/docs/manpage.rst

 Description
 -----------

-`zshdb` is a *zsh* script to which arranges for another *zsh* script to be debugged.
+*zshdb* is a *zsh* script to which arranges for another *zsh* script to be debugged.

 The debugger has a similar command interface as gdb_.

-If you used zshdb script and need to pass options to the script to be debugged, add `--` before the script name.
+If your zsh script needs to be passed options, add ``--`` before the script name.
 That will tell *zshdb* not to try to process any further options.

 Options
 --------